 Extent of List Entry

-Extent of registration is part of the land described as Pt Res 25 (CT CB436/70), Canterbury Land District and the building known as Christ's College Chapel, thereon.
+Extent of registration is part of the land described as Pt Res 25 (RT CB436/70), Canterbury Land District and the building known as Christ's College Chapel, thereon.

 Located on south side of Christ's College quadrangle.

 Christ's College began in April 1851, as the Collegiate Grammar School, run from two rooms at the immigration barracks at Lyttelton.
 The Canterbury Association, the group formed in England to colonise Canterbury, had planned for such a school before its ships left England, stating that it was to be based on 'the great Grammar Schools of England'.
 Christ's College is now the oldest and one of the most prestigious private boys' school in New Zealand.

 In 1852 Collegiate Grammar moved to Christchurch and by 1857 was established on its current grounds adjacent to Hagley Park.
 The buildings of the school were laid out around a quadrangle following the English tradition.

 The College Chapel was built in 1867 to a plan by Robert Speechly (1840-1884).
 Speechly arrived in Christchurch in 1864 having been appointed supervisory architect of the ChristChurch Cathedral.
 However, lack of money halted construction on the cathedral shortly after the foundations were laid in late 1865.
 Speechly then spent the remainder of his four-year contract in New Zealand acting as architect to the Anglican Church Property Trustees and supervising all buildings undertaken by them.
 As the Anglican Church architect, Speechly was a logical choice as the designer of the chapel for Christ's College, which had always been closely associated with the Anglican Church.
 The chapel he designed was built in stone and roofed in slate.
 Simple in style, it harmonised with the college's building known as 'Big School', built four years earlier.